-Welcome to Piedmont International University FAST - Financial Aid Student Terminal.
-If you need help using this application, or have any questions about financial aid, please contact the Financial Aid Office at 336.714.7900 or email@example.com.
+Welcome to Piedmont International University Scholarship Portal.
+If you need help using this application, or have any questions about financial aid, please contact the Financial Services Office at 336.714.7900 or email@example.com.

 Q: I can't find my aid!
 How much am I getting each semester?